TOC - Total Organic Carbon

 Methodology

 A filtered sample is pumped into a sparge vessel with acid and agitated with gas, to remove the inorganic carbon typically present as carbonates.
 The prepared sample is then delivered to a reaction vessel, containing a high intensity UV light source and oxidising reagent.
 The organic carbon is oxidised to form CO2, which is liberated by a carrier gas and delivered to an infrared detection system.
-The controller compares the output from the detector against automatic calibration data, to report the measured TOC concentration.
+The controller compares the output from the detector against automatic calibration data, to report the measured Total Organic Carbon concentration.

 Different Configurations